Barton is committed to improving student learning whenever and wherever it occurs.

 Barton does not just want to collect data; we want to utilize data to achieve measurable improvement in student learning.
 We strive to close the gap between what is taught and what is learned.
 Published and made available to our various stakeholders, these reports are accessible for review as evidence of student learning.

 With faculty members across the country, we want all instructors to feel involved and have the same opportunity for professional development regardless of where teaching occurs.
-As resources and training videos become available, they will be made accessible.
+As resources and training become available, they will be made accessible.

 Why does it matter to you?